Therapeutic / Clinical Services

 Parenting children with affect regulation difficulties is often a counter-intuitive process.
 Our staff help parents become attune to their child’s needs and respond in a manner that is productive and therapeutic, in order to help build healthy and durable relationships between children and families.
 Parents are seen as active participants in the treatment team and participate in treatment plan and brain metric reviews.

 Research has proven the importance nutrition plays in the development of a health brain.
 At Sandhill, we emphasize the importance of a “brain friendly” diet.
 Our clinical team works collaboratively with health and medical professionals to enhance the nutritional health of our residents, and strives to use many organic and whole foods.
-Evidence shows that dietary supplements sometimes help alleviate the symptoms of depression, anxiety, and mood disorders.

 Animal Assisted Interventions

 Sandhill Center abounds with horses, dogs, cats, and tame peacocks.
 Working and playing with animals provides opportunities for spontaneous fun as well as personal growth.
 Children learn the importance or follow-through by performing chores and other daily responsibilities to help care for the animals.
 In turn, the animals provide children with a mirror for them to see how their actions, feelings and intentions impact others.
 Most importantly, the children experience the unconditional love that results through their positive relationship with the animals.

 Sandhill Center residents participate in a number of community service-based programs.
 Our children have volunteered at the zoo to help with enrichment projects for the animals, worked at the local animal shelter, and visited veterans in an assisted living facility on Veteran’s Day.
 Twice monthly we participate in “Adopt Romero Road”, don safety vests and gloves, and keep Romero Road in Los Lunas clean.
 Our staff are always looking for opportunities for the students to make a difference in the community.